Get our newsletter!

-The Volcano Adventure Guide: Excellent information and background for anyone wishing to visit active volcanoes safely and enjoyably.
-The book presents guidelines to visiting 42 different volcanoes around the world.
+Excellent information for anyone wishing to visit and enjoy active volcanoes safely.
+Detailed guidelines to 42 different volcanoes around the world.

 The lava flow at Fogo between Monte Beco and Monte Saia cones on 21 Jan (OVCV)